Signs of Heart Attack in Women

 Luckily, by learning the symptoms of their specific heart disease, women can reduce their risk of heart disease.

-Heart Attack Symptoms in Women
+Heart Attack Symptoms in Female

-The most common symptoms of a heart attack in women are the same as in men – some types of chest pain, pressure, or discomfort lasting more than a few minutes.
+The most common symptoms of a heart attack in female are the same as in men – some types of chest pain, pressure, or discomfort lasting more than a few minutes.
 But chest pain is not always a severe or noticeable symptom, especially in women.
 Women often describe it as stress or tightness.
 And, it is possible to have a heart attack without chest pain.

 Heart attack symptoms associated with chest pain are more common in women than men, including: